Erkki Nghimtina: 2008 controversy

 In September 2008, Nghimtina was accused of aiming a firearm at a young relative and firing a shot in his direction.
 He allegedly did this because the teenager had joined the opposition Rally for Democracy and Progress (RDP).
 At a press conference held by RDP following the events, Jesaya Nyamu, acting secretary of the party, called it an attempted murder.

 Following a press conference, President Hifikepunye Pohamba called Nghimtina into the State House to discuss the matter, which led to Nghimtina's forced resignation from both the National Assembly of Namibia and his ministerial position.
 However, following a meeting of high-level government and party officials including SWAPO secretary Pendukeni Iivula-Ithana, the minister was recalled to the State House and reprimanded, allowing him to retain his office.
 Shortly thereafter, Nghimtina was interrogated by Namibian police concerning the shooting.
 Infuriated by the interrogation, he resigned again.
 On 2 September, Nghimtina told The Namibian newspaper that he had not resigned and other party officials called his resignation just speculation.
 President Pohamba left for Zambia for the state funeral of President Levy Mwanawasa and was unable to immediately clear up the confusion.
-The next day, it was reported that Nghimtina had withdrawn his letter of resignation and returned to his post after prominent SWAPO leadership other than president Pohamba over-ruled Pohamba's dismissal.
+The next day, it was reported that Nghimtina had withdrawn his letter of resignation and returned to his post after prominent SWAPO leadership other than president Pohamba overruled Pohamba's dismissal.

+Death

+Nghimtina died in the village of Edundja on 8 February 2026, at the age of 78.
+He was conferred a military funeral by President Netumbo Nandi-Ndaitwah.
+Nghimtina was raid to rest on the 21 February 2026 at Eenhana Shrine.